osobolewski/2rabbits/README.md

 # Benchmarks

-To run benchmarks and visualize, first build and cd into the benchmarks folder:
+To run benchmarks, first build all binaries and cd into the benchmarks folder:

 ```bash
 cd benchmarks